mohsaad/tag-dsp/tag-dsp-led-strip/LED-Strip.md

 Install the following libraries:

 * Qt (https://www.qt.io/)
-* Python libraries
+* Python libraries:
 Run the following command in your command line

 `conda install numpy scipy pyqtgraph pyserial`

-* PyAudio
-Install this by running in your command line:
+* PyAudio: Install this by running in your command line:

 `pip install PyAudio`

 You may need PortAudio, which you can download from http://www.portaudio.com/download.html